 The origin of the Omegaverse is threefold.
 The terms themselves come from two different studies.
 The first is the expression studies on Wolves by Rudolf Schenkel in 1947.
 Then, there was a supportive follow-up book called The Wolf Ecology and Behaviour of an Endangered Species by David Meck.

-David Meck has disproven this concept, and he no longer ascribes to the Alpha, Beta, Omega concept within Wolves.
+David Meck has disproven this concept, and he no longer ascribes to the Alpha, Beta, and Omega concepts within Wolves.
 But the terms themselves have wormed their way into our modern lexicon.
-The concept of the heat cycle or a situation where characters are completely at the mercy of their hormones is not exclusive to Omegaverse.
+The concept of the heat cycle, or a situation where characters are entirely at the mercy of their hormones, is not exclusive to Omegaverse.

 The most popular version of this is the Pon Farr.
-Similar elements have been present in tons of media and plenty of fan fiction.
-The specific origin of applying these animalistic traits comes from fan fiction, specifically the supernatural fan fiction in which someone wanted some dub-con incest.
+Similar elements have been present in many media and fan fiction.
+The specific origin of applying these animalistic traits comes from fan fiction, specifically supernatural fan fiction in which someone wanted some dub-con incest.

 While omega verse did originate as an erotic trope specific to fan fiction.
 It has since evolved into a subgenre in its own right that can easily fit into any genre now.
 It simply depends on what elements the author is choosing to focus on.